 12. The End of the Cold War

 While not the first instance of the weakening grip of communism, the fall of the Berlin Wall was seen as the symbolic fracture of the communist hold on Eastern Europe and a pulling down of the Iron Curtain.

-With unrest taking hold in other Soviet satellite nations in Europe and riots continuing in East Germany, it was only a matter of time for the people to rise and the system to crumble.
+With unrest taking hold in other Soviet satellite nations in Europe and riots continuing in East Germany, it was only a matter of time before the people rose and the system crumbled.